-This indicates that Canada has adopted U.S. guidelines, at least for the purpose of assessing the effectiveness of anti-corruption compliance programs.
+This indicates that Canada is applying U.S. guidelines, at least when assessing the effectiveness of anti-corruption compliance programs.
 As a result, U.S. cases that address the effectiveness of anti-corruption compliance programs should have relevance in Canada as well.